thunil/Physics-Based-Deep-Learning/README.md

 # Physics-Based Deep Learning

-The following collection of materials targets "Physics-Based Deep Learning" (PBDL), i.e. the field of methods with combinations of physical modeling and deep learning (DL) techniques.
+The following collection of materials targets _"Physics-Based Deep Learning"_ (PBDL), i.e. the field of methods with combinations of physical modeling and deep learning (DL) techniques.
 Here, DL will typically refer to methods based on artificial neural networks.
 The general direction of PBDL represents a very active and quickly growing field of research.

 ![An overview of categories of physics-based deep learning methods](resources/physics-based-deep-learning-overview.jpg)

 Within this area we can roughly distinguish the following five categories:

-- Physics-based design: incorporate domain knowledge about the system in the architecture of the learning process, e.g., adapt the connectivity of a neural network such that it facilitates certain solutions.
+- _Physics-based design_: incorporate domain knowledge about the
+  system in the architecture of the learning process, e.g., adapt the connectivity of a neural network such that it facilitates certain solutions.

-- Physics-based constraints: guide and constrain the learning process with physical models, e.g., in the simplest case by including additional terms in the loss function.
+- _Physics-based constraints_: guide and constrain the learning
+  process with physical models, e.g., in the simplest case by including additional terms in the loss function.

-- Combined methods: hybrid solvers that employ tradtitional numerical methods alongside deep-learning techniques to arrive simulations methods that are improved in terms of, e.g., efficiency, accuracy, generalization etc.
+- _Combined methods_: hybrid solvers that employ tradtitional
+  numerical methods alongside deep-learning techniques to arrive simulations methods that are improved in terms of, e.g., efficiency, accuracy, generalization etc.

-- Outer-loop optimizations:
+- _Outer-loop optimizations_:
   approaches that aim for higher level control or inverse problems, typically with an outer loop around a simulation.
   Here, fast and differentiable models exhibit particular promise.

-- Applications: there are also many methods that apply established DL techniques to physical problems without really changing them.
+- _Applications_: there are also many methods that apply established DL techniques to physical problems without really changing them.
 These works are nonetheless often highly interesting and much needed to establish methodologies of how DL can be best used for physical